JeanPCordeiro/myECM/README.md

 ## Requirements

-* AWS CLI already configured with Administrator permission
+* AWS and AWS SAM CLI configured with Administrator permission
 * [NodeJS 12.x installed](https://nodejs.org/en/download/)
 * You can use GitPod (https://www.gitpod.io/) as you development environment with all this requirements.

 ## Installation Instructions

-1. [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and login.

 1. Clone the repo onto your local development machine using `git clone`.